IlgarLunin/UE4GoogleSpeechKit-docs/README.md

 # Important steps

-To make microphone work, you need to add following lines to `Engine.ini` of the project.
+To make microphone work, you need to add following lines to `DefaultEngine.ini` of the project.
 ```
 [Voice]
 bEnabled=true
 ```

 To not loose pauses in between words, you probably want to check silence detection treshold `voice.SilenceDetectionThreshold`, value `0.01` is good.
-This also goes to `Engine.ini`.
+This also goes to `DefaultEngine.ini`.

 ```
 [SystemSettings]